abetusk/dev/wiki/My-Favorite-Puzzles.md

 * Once the game starts, no communication is allowed between players

 **Q: What strategy maximizes each player finding their own number in a box?**

+Drunk Passengers on a Plane
+---

+* There are $N$ seats on a plane
+* There are $N$ passengers, each uniquely assigned one of the $N$ seats
+* Each passenger will take their assigned seat if available, otherwise they will pick a seat at random
+* Each passenger boards one by one
+* The first passenger is drunk and sits in the incorrect seat

+**Q: What is the probability that the last passenger will sit in their assigned seat?**

+Duplicates in a List
+---

+* An array of length $N+1$
+* Elements are only drawn from $[1,N]$

+Note: there is at least one duplicate entry in the array.

+**Q: In $O(\lg N)$ space and $O(N)$ time, find any duplicated entry**

 Cat in a Box
 ---